MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/supl-csp.md

 ms.prod: w10
 ms.technology: windows
 author: manikadhiman
-ms.date: 07/20/2018
+ms.date: 09/12/2019
 ---

 # SUPL CSP

 > [!WARNING]
-> Some information relates to prereleased product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
+> Some information relates to prereleased products, which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, expressed or implied, concerning the information provided here.

 The SUPL configuration service provider is used to configure the location client, as shown in the following table.